 For one reason or another, national managers have often omitted high-profile players from their final 23-man squads, sometimes with reason, sometimes without.

-Well, looking at some of the high-profile snubs from Russia 2018, we have delved in to see how these players performed across the season and whether any of them have been able to force their way back into the international fold, or in some cases, have even received a first cap.
+Well, looking at some of the high-profile snubs from Russia 2018, we have delved in to see how these players performed thereafter and whether any of them have been able to force their way back into the international fold, or in some cases, have even received a first cap.

 1. Leroy Sane (Germany)